analogdevicesinc/ai8x-synthesis/README.md

 * The number of input or output channels must not exceed 512.
 * The number of layers must not exceed 32.
 * The maximum dimension (number of rows or columns) for input or output data is 256.
+  * When using data greater than 90x91, `streaming` mode must be used.
 * Overall weight storage is limited to 64*768 3x3 8-bit kernels (and proportionally more when using smaller weights, or smaller kernels).
 However, weights must be arranged in a certain order, see above.
-* The hardware supports 1D and 2D convolution layers, as well as a fully connected layer (implemented using a `flatten` operator and 1x1 convolutions on 1x1 data).
-For convenience, a `SoftMax` operator is supported in software.
+* The hardware supports 1D and 2D convolution layers, elementwise addition, subtraction, and binary XOR as well as a fully connected layer (`Linear`) (implemented using 1x1 convolutions on 1x1 data):
+  * The maximum number of input neurons is 512, and the maximum number of output neurons is 512 (8 each per processor used).
+  *  `Flatten` functionality is available to convert 2D input data.
+  * For convenience, a `SoftMax` operator is supported in software.
 * Since the internal network format is HWC in groups of four channels, output concatenation only works properly when all components of the concatenation other than the last have multiples of four channels.